fruGo-Team/fruGo/README.md

 fruGo’s online platform will be built off of a REST API that interacts with a document-oriented database.
 The database will store various data entities as collections in a MongoDB database, able to be interacted with and have various specified CRUD operations performed on them through Mongoose Schema/models via Express routes and logic controllers.

+The two external entities that will be interacting with the application are `Customers`, `Merchants` and a single `Admin`.

 `Customers`

+**Actions:**

+- Create a customer profile with login credentials and personal information
+- View their profile
+- Update their details
+- Delete their profile
+- Add and remove items to their cart
+- Submit their cart and create an order
+- Search for products
+- Filter products by type

 **Data model:**